 In addition to the official Oracle documentation, Oracle maintains Oracle Metalink Note 220970.1 - "RAC Frequently Asked Questions" in order to address the most common questions regarding Oracle Clusterware and Oracle Real Application Clusters.
 Access to Oracle Metalink requires a valid Oracle Customer Support Identifier (CSI), usually received with the purchase of an Oracle Support Contract.
 For Service Requests regarding Oracle Clusterware, contact Oracle Support through Oracle Metalink.
-For sharing general information as well as your experience, go to forums.oracle.com
+For sharing general information as well as your experience, go to community.oracle.com

 Oracle Linux Support customers at the Basic and Premier levels can download the product and deploy it for free as part of their Oracle Linux Support contract.